 Assessment of Testicular Dysfunction

 Physical examination should be supplemented when necessary by ultrasonography and computerized tomography in the evaluation of testicular mass lesions.
 Testicular biopsy is useful in the diagnosis of mass lesions and in determining whether the cause of azoospermia is testicular or posttesticular.
-Serum levels of gonadotropins, androgens, and estrogens ...
+Serum levels of ...